Cienega High School serves 1,951 students in grades 9-12.

-The teacher population of 114 teachers has grown by 6% over five school years.
+The teacher population of 95 teachers has declined by 13% over five school years.

 The diversity score of Cienega High School is 0.60, which is less than the diversity score at state average of 0.65.
 The school's diversity has stayed relatively flat over five school years.

 #510 out of 1854 schools

 Two or more races

 All Ethnic Groups

 Eligible for Free Lunch

 School District Name

 Source: 2020-2021 (latest school year available) National Center for Education Statistics (NCES), AZ Dept. of Education